pdfruth/dallas-docker-meetup-Aug2018/lab02/README.md

   www.listen(8080);
 ```

-2. In the *dallasmeetup* directory, create a file named **Dockerfile** (it doesn't need an extension) and enter the following code using your preferred editor (nano, vi, etc.):
+2. In the *dallasmeetup* directory, create a file named **Dockerfile** (it doesn't need an extension) and enter the following code using your preferred editor (nano, vi, etc.).

 ```
   FROM <to be provided by Dave>